-The Houston Chronicle reports now in the private sector, his company is developing autonomous robots that could one day repair satellites or prepare Mars for human arrivals.
+The Houston Chronicle reports Walz, now in the private sector, and his company are developing autonomous robots that could one day repair satellites or prepare Mars for human arrivals.

 The work could solve communication lags or disconnection issues that plague human-controlled space robotics.

 "If you can figure out a way to enable the robot to understand what they're doing to automate some of those tasks, you can accomplish things even with breaks in communications," said Walz, director of business development for space systems at Oceaneering.

 Walz spoke Thursday on a panel of astronauts-turned-businessmen on the final day of this year's Space Commerce Conference and Exposition in downtown Houston.
 The wide-ranging conversation centered around their transition from NASA to a world focused on profits and losses, as well as the challenges and opportunities of commercial space.